morrownr/7612u/Bridged_Wireless_Access_Point-2.md

 #ieee80211w=1
 # if parameter is not set, 19 is the default value.
 #sae_groups=19 20 21 25 26
-# required for WPA-3 SAETransitional
+# required for WPA-3 SAE Transitional
 #sae_require_mfp=1
 # if parameter is not 9 set, 5 is the default value.
 #sae_anti_clogging_threshold=10